lukasjantovsky/Mondrian-painting/README.md

 # Mondrian-painting
-Creating a famous painting by Piet Mondrian with HTML and CSS
+Creating a famous painting by Piet Mondrian with HTML and CSS to practice CSS Grid and Flexbox